-Special Education On February 20, 2018 a full day of training on special education Guiding Principles, processes, regulations and best practices in supporting children with GrEAT Session special education needs from school entry to exit was provided to school administrators.
-Cognitive Profiles and cs services staff presented workshops about cognitive profiles with Elementar Learning Mathematics Program and Student Success teams.
+Special Education On February 20, 2018 a full day of training on special education Guiding GrEAT Session Principles, processes, regulations and best practices in supporting children with special education needs from school entry to exit was provided to school administrators.
+Cognitive Profiles and As part of the province-wide Renewed Math Strategy (RMS), psychological Learning Mathematics services staff presented workshops about cognitive profiles with Elementary Program and Student Success teams.
 Renewed Math Separate RMS sessions with a focus on the profile/case studies of students with Strategy for Primary, Learning Disabilities and strategies/accommodations for LD students.
-Intermediate, and Secondary Teachers Teaching Numeracy Presentation of strategies, lesson ideas, and manipulative kits to use with Skills to Students in students in ASD and DD classrooms Self-Contained Classrooms Training for new A variety of in-house workshops were offered by our Lead Educational Transitional Assistants; Topics included: visual supports, use of Microsoft Office, function Educational Assistant of behavior, Picture Exchange Communication System, Autism toolbox, etc Team Topics for Educational A variety of topics were offered to Educational Assistants on PD days Assistants throughout the school year.
-Topics included: Microsoft Suite T towards independence, level of prompting, Handwriting Without Tears, American Sign Language, Kurzweil, iPad apps, etc Administrator A variety of topics were offered to principals during early morning sessions.
-Breakfast Sessions Topics included: IEP development, EA allocation, IPRCs, Behaviour/Safety Plans, Standardized Assessment, etc Supporting Children 7 th Annual PSSP Conference Liana Lowenstein, Registered Clinical Social and Caregivers with Worker provided an overview of up-to-date theory and practical techniques for Coping with Grief and supporting children and families coping with loss.
-Loss Mental Health After school workshops which advance mental health knowledge, attitudes and Mondays skills.
+Intermediate, and Secondary Teachers Teaching Numeracy Presentation of strategies, lesson ideas, and manipulative kits to use with Skills to Students in students in ASD and DD classrooms Self-Contained Classrooms Training for new A variety of in-house workshops were offered by our Lead Educational Transitional Assistants; Topics included: visual supports, use of Microsoft Office, function Educational Assistant of behavior, Picture Exchange Communication System, Autism toolbox, etc Team Topics for Educational Assistants A variety of topics were offered to Educational Assistants on PD days throughout the school year.
+Topics included: Microsoft Suite Tools, moving towards independence, level of prompting, Handwriting Without Tears, American Sign Language, Kurzweil, iPad apps, etc Administrator A variety of topics were offered to principals during early morning sessions.
+Breakfast Sessions Topics included: IEP development, EA allocation, IPRCs, Behaviour/Safety Plans, Standardized Assessment, etc Supporting Children 7th Annual PSSP Conference Liana Lowenstein, Registered Clinical Social and Caregivers with Worker provided an overview of up-to-date theory and practical techniques for Coping with Grief and Loss Mental Health After school workshops which advance mental health knowledge, attitudes and Mondays skills.
 Topics include Mind-Up curriculum, Understanding Anxiety and Depression, and Trauma-informed classrooms.